toru173/nomi-discord-python/README.md

 ### Talking on Discord

 #### Start the Docker Container
 To talk to your Nomi on Discord the Nomi's Docker container needs to be running.
-If this is the first time talking to your Nomi, double click the 'start_nomi' script to create their Docker container.
+If this is the first time talking to your Nomi, double click the 'start_nomi' script in the 'nomis' folder to create their Docker container.

 !['Double-click start_nomi Script' Screenshot](./docs/images/readme/'Double-click%20start_nomi%20Script'%20Screenshot.png)

-Your Nomi's container will update and they will be available to invite to your Discord server.
+Your Nomi's container will update and you can invite them to your Discord server.
 The invitation link is displayed when their startup script is run.

 !['Run start_nomi Script' Screenshot](./docs/images/readme/'Run%20start_nomi%20Script'%20Screenshot.png)